-Branches of Study
+Branches of study

 Second-cycle programmes are:

-• University Master’s degree
+• university master’s degree

-• University of applied sciences (UAS) Master’s degree
+• university of applied sciences (UAS) master’s degree.

-Master’s degree programmes are available at universities and at universities of applied sciences (UAS).
-University and UAS Master’s degrees are at the same level but the contents differ due to the different nature of the two sectors.
+Master’s degree programmes are available at universities and at UASs.
+University and UAS master’s degrees are at the same level but the contents differ due to the different nature of the two sectors.

 UASs aim to train professionals with emphasis on labour market needs.
-Applicant to a UAS Master’s degree programme must have a minimum of two years of work experience after Bachelor’s degree before entering the programme.
+Applicant to a UAS master’s degree programme must have a minimum of two years of work experience after bachelor’s degree before entering the programme.

-The minimum scope of the Bachelor's +Master’s degree at universities in most fields is altogether 300 ECTS, in other words, five years of full-time study or 120 ECTS (2 years) after completing the Bachelor’s degree.
+The minimum scope of the bachelor's + master’s degree at universities in most fields is altogether 300 ECTS, in other words, five years of full-time study or 120 ECTS (2 years) after completing the bachelor’s degree.
 In medical fields universities organise their education without offering the first-level degree.
-The scope of a Master level degree is 360 ECTS in Medicine and Veterinary medicine and 330 ECTS in Dentistry.
+The scope of a master level degree is 360 ECTS in Medicine and Veterinary Medicine and 330 ECTS in Dentistry.
 This is equivalent to 6 or 5,5 years of full-time study respectively.

 The National Defence University grants the second cycle degree of Master of Military Sciences.
-After taking the Bachelor of Military Sciences, the students deepen their education in practical employment for 34 years.
+After taking the Bachelor of Military Sciences, the students deepen their education in practical employment for 3-4 years.
 After this period the students continue their studies for the degree of Master of Military Sciences.
 Officers who have graduated from the university are assigned to various wartime and peacetime tasks in the Defence Forces and the Frontier Guard.

-The requirement for Master's programmes in polytechnics is a polytechnic degree or other Bachelors' level degree and at least three years of work experience.
+The requirement for master's programmes in universities of applied sciences (UAS) is a bachelor's level degree and at least three years of work experience.

 Master’s programmes are meant for students of all ages.
-The universities and polytechnics also have to admit students via flexible pathways.
-Thus a student is eligible for studies if the university or polytechnic acknowledges that he/she has sufficient knowledge and competences irrespective of his/her previous education.
+The universities and universities of applied sciences (UAS) also have to admit students via flexible pathways.
+Thus a student is eligible for studies if the university or UAS acknowledges that he/she has sufficient knowledge and competences irrespective of his/her previous education.
 See also 7.2.1.

-Similarly to Bachelor’s programmes, universities and polytechnics have autonomy regarding the curriculum and courses (see 7.2.1 Curriculum).
-Universities and polytechnics also organise programmes, courses and modules in foreign languages, usually in English.
+Similarly to bachelor’s programmes, universities and universities of applied sciences (UAS) have autonomy regarding the curriculum and courses (see 7.2.1 Curriculum).
+Universities and UASs also organise programmes, courses and modules in foreign languages, usually in English.

-In the same way as first cycle programmes, polytechnics and universities are free to design their second cycle instruction according to national statutes and their own degree regulations.
+In the same way as first cycle programmes, universities of applied sciences (UAS) and universities are free to design their second cycle instruction according to national statutes and their own degree regulations.
 For more details see 7.2.1 Teaching Methods.

-Progression of Students
+Progression of students

 Students in second cycle programmes progress in their studies mainly as in first cycle programmes, that is, by completing individual courses and study modules.